 Black Sand Magic at Waiʻānapanapa State Park – Mile Marker 32

 Beyond the beach, take the coastal trails for cliffside views and lava tubes.
-The black sand is coarse, so bring water hiking shoes and a towel.
+The black sand is coarse, so bring water, hiking shoes, and a towel.

 🚫 Leave the sand where it is — it’s illegal (and bad luck) to take it home.